-We recommend that children under 12 years of age are transported on the rear seats.
+We recommend that children under 12 years of age be transported on the rear seats.
 Children travelling on the rear seat must use a child restraint system or the seat belts provided, depending on their age, height and weight.
 For safety reasons, the child restraint system should be installed in the centre of the rear seat or behind the front passenger's seat.

-The physical laws involved and the forces acting in a collision apply also to children. ⇒ page 21, "Why wear seat belts?".
-But unlike adults, children do not have muscle and bone structures fully developed.
+The physical principles involved and the forces acting in a collision apply to children just as much as adults \Rightarrow page 21, "Why wear seat belts?".
+But unlike adults, children do not have fully developed muscle and bone structures.
 This means that children are subject to a greater risk of injury.